A PTAS for the Time-Invariant Incremental Knapsack problem: Introduction

-\textbf{Our Contributions.} The first main result of this paper is an algorithm for computing a $(1-\varepsilon)$-approximated solution for \iik \ that depends polynomially on the number $n$ of items and, for any fixed $\varepsilon$, also polynomially on the number of times $T$.
+\textbf{Our contributions.} In this paper, we give an algorithm for computing a $(1-\varepsilon)$-approximated solution for \iik \ that depends polynomially on the number $n$ of items and, for any fixed $\varepsilon$, also polynomially on the number of times $T$.
 In particular, our algorithm provides a PTAS for \iik, regardless of $T$.